> 2 most common reasons why a car won't start in Park but starts in Neutral

 describing the repair.
 The symptom is the same, the dash indicator is not lined up with the shifter position.

-The vehicle must be diagnosed properly to confirm this.
 A bad transmission range (position) switch must be replaced.
-It also needs to be properly adjusted after replacing.
-After the repair, it's a good idea that all gears shift properly and the indicator on the dash shows the correct position of the shifter.
+For most cars, the part is not very expensive.
+If it's mounted outside of the transmission, it's easy to replace.
+The transmission range switch t also needs to be properly adjusted after the replacement.
+After the repair, it's a good idea to verify that all gears shift properly and the transmission position indicator on the dash shows the correct position of the shifter.